 We supervise a wide range of postgraduate research projects.
-More information about our research areas can be found on the School's research pages as well as on the School's Academia.edu page.
+More information about our research areas can be found on our research pages as well as on our Academia.edu page.
 We also welcome interdisciplinary research proposals.

-The School is housed in the Arts block, part of Sir Denys Lasdun's original design for this spectacular 320 acre campus.
+We are housed in the Arts block at UEA, part of Sir Denys Lasdun's original design for this spectacular 320 acre campus.
 It is close to all the central University facilities and to the Sportspark.
 There is a brand new, well-equipped graduate centre, open to all graduate students in the Arts and Humanities Faculty, where dedicated desks and social facilities are available.
 The newly extended University Library has an excellent collection of philosophy books and journals built up over many years, and provides state of the art IT facilities, giving access to a range of on-line resources.